-WEATHER ALERT: Severe Thunderstorm Watch Issued for Clarion County
+EXPIRED - WEATHER ALERT: Severe Thunderstorm Watch Issued for Clarion County

 THE LATEST ON THE CORONAVIRUS (COVID-19) OUTBREAK

-WEATHER ALERT: Severe Thunderstorm Watch Issued for Clarion County
+EXPIRED – WEATHER ALERT: Severe Thunderstorm Watch Issued for Clarion County

 Thursday, June 4, 2020 @ 06:06 PM